Porges/ways-to-play/src/games/pigeon-lottery/pigeon-lottery.md

 ## Globalization, or Kenoization

-The “Chinese lottery” was to become Europeanized — and therefore, acceptable — through its adoption and development by American casino operators in the early 20th century.
+While the Chinese game faced suppression around the Pacific, American casino and game operators saw an opportunity.
+The “Chinese lottery” was to become Europeanized — and therefore, acceptable — through its adoption and development by white Americans in the early 20th century.
+By divorcing the game from its origins, they could capitalize on a proven format while avoiding the stigma attached to “Chinese” games.

 It is probable that there were many such attempts to adapt the game by both Chinese and Americans looking to popularize it,[^eugene] but here I recount what appears to be the main thread of popularization which led to widespread commercial implementation of Keno.

 [^eugene]: For example, Eugene Diullo, Harrah’s first keno manager, learned the game growing up in the mining town of [Ely,](https://en.wikipedia.org/wiki/Ely,_Nevada)[@EveryLightWasOn p.
 125] but this was still at the time the Chinese game.